blockdeep/otter/contracts/Readme.md

 2. Initialize Governance System
    Fetch other details from the package.
 Including ADMIN_CAP_ID and GOVERNANCE_SYSTEM_ID.

-For this view all the SUI objects created using `sui client objects`.
+For this view all the Sui objects created using `sui client objects`.

 ```bash
 export ADMIN_CAP_ID=0xf5e574cf9d4a66d7c70864b9b75543989b9c049350e97bf7d7a5d4ea6be79e1b